 - Betta fin rot – A fungal infection.

 - Betta white spot or ich (ick) – Parasitic infection.

 - Betta fin clamping or curling due to stress.

 - Betta stress stripes are also due to stress.

 - Betta Swim Bladder Disease – Caused by many underlying conditions, including constipation.

-It is also worth noting that fancy goldfish which are a modified breed are more accustomed to the living conditions of tropical fish so will tolerate warmer temperatures better, but it is still not ideal.
+It is also worth noting that fancy goldfish which are a modified breed, are more accustomed to the living conditions of tropical fish, so tolerate warmer temperatures better, but it is still not ideal.

 Water Flow Rate